After having received registration from the local authorities, Cesvi is looking to start-up humanitarian and development projects in Niger.

 - Degree in International cooperation, Development studies or other related field

-- At least 4 year-working experience in developing countries in the humanitarian sector, preferably with INGOs in the Western Africa.
+- At least 8 years’ working experience in developing countries as expatriate in the humanitarian sector, preferably with INGOs in Western Africa

 - Strong writing skills: he/she will bring a well-established track record of developing winning funding proposals to donors such as EU/ECHO, Italian Cooperation, UN agencies, OFDA, DFID, etc.